zhaoyuan2022/pxf-pdb/README.md

 Introduction
 ============

-PXF is an extensible framework that allows a distributed database like GPDB to query external data files, whose metadata is not managed by the database.
+PXF is an extensible framework that allows a distributed database like Greenplum to query external data files, whose metadata is not managed by the database.
-PXF includes built-in connectors for accessing data that exists inside HDFS files, Hive tables, HBase tables and more.
+PXF includes built-in connectors for accessing data that exists inside HDFS files, Hive tables, HBase tables, JDBC-accessible databases and more.
-Users can also create their own connectors to other data storages or processing engines.
+Users can also create their own connectors to other data storage or processing engines.
-To create these connectors using JAVA plugins, see the PXF API and Reference Guide onGPDB.

-Package Contents
+Repository Contents
 ================
+## external-table/
+Contains the Greenplum extension implementing an External Table protocol handler

+## fdw/
+Contains the Greenplum extension implementing a Foreign Data Wrapper (FDW) for PXF

 ## server/
 Contains the server side code of PXF along with the PXF Service and all the Plugins